sagarm365/Monitor-Microsoft-365-Security-with-Microsoft-Sentinel/README.md

 Use Sentinel.
 Run Failed Login Attempt Query.
 Turn on Fusion Machine Learning.

 <h2>Description</h2>
-Lab consists of a create Password Lockout Policy by using Microsoft Azure AD.Smart lockout helps lock out bad actors that try to guess your users' passwords or use brute-force methods to get in.
-Smart lockout can recognize sign-ins that come from valid users and treat them differently than ones of attackers and other unknown sources.
-Attackers get locked out, while your users continue to access their accounts and be productive.
+Lab consists of a Run Failed Login Attempt Query.
+Turn on Fusion Machine Learning using Microsoft Azure Sentinel (SIEM).
+We will monitor activity of Microsoft 365 Security with Microsoft Sentinel.
+A Log Analytics workspace is required to house all of the data that Microsoft Sentinel will be ingesting and using for its detections, analytics, and other features.
 <br />

 <h2>Environments Used </h2>
-- <b>Microsoft 365 Defender Portal </b>
+- <b>Microsoft Azure Sentinel Portal </b>

 <h2>Prerequisites</h2>

 -<b> Password Lockout Settings modified by anyone assigned the following roles:
- - Security Administrator
+ - Log Analytics Contributor
+ - Log Analytics Reader
  - Global Administrator
  </b>
-- <b> Licenses:  Azure AD Premium P1 or higher licenses </b>
+- <b> Licenses:  Azure AD trial or Premium P1 or higher licenses </b>

 <h2>Program walk-through:</h2>